OwenFeik/realmview/README.md

 * When changing the cap on a drawing from none, force re-render.
 * Sometimes players can't see all lines.
 * Resize anchors on drawings are a bit weird.
+* Landing page is broken for small screens.

 # Documentation